 - Apprehension or Prejudice.
-People have an apprehension that, cheap products are of inferior quality than products that are highly priced.
+People have an apprehension that, cheap products are of inferior quality than products that are highly-priced.
 We always think twice before buying cheap products.
-We always ask ourselves, why some one is giving it out for a lesser price than some other person, is it really of good quality?
-So, this can be very hurting for your business.
+We always ask ourselves, why someone is giving it out for a lesser price than some other person, is it really of good quality?
+So, this can be very hurtful for your business.
 Your prospective clients may feel that your work is of inferior quality and that’s why your price is low.

-- Sale isn’t an always on thing.
-It’s true that most companies hold sale and give out discount on their product.
+- The sale isn’t always a one-time thing.
+It’s true that most companies hold sales and give out discounts on their product.
 But sale or discount is given only for a limited period, especially during festival time.
 It is not a permanent thing.

 - Get branded as inferior.
 I have said earlier that people have apprehensions about cheap products and their producers.
-Because of this you and your work may get branded as being inferior, though in reality this may not be true.
-This is a very difficult situation to get out of; whatever you do you may not be able to get this thought out of people’s mind.
-In the end you may not be able to get good and highly paid work.
+Because of this you and your work may get branded as being inferior, though in reality, this may not be true.
+This is a very difficult situation to get out of; whatever you do you may not be able to get this thought out of people’s minds.
+In the end, you may not be able to get good and highly paid work.
 This will really be a great loss.

 - Competitive pricing.
 Your price should be competitive, not too high or not too low.
 As a low price is detrimental to your business so is a price that is too high.

 - Set your price according to your target client.
 This is another very important aspect to think about.
-First make it clear to yourself what kind of clientele are you looking at.
-You can set different price for different clients, like one amount for corporate clients and another amount for small business.
+First, make it clear to yourself what kind of clientele are you looking at.
+You can set a different price for different clients, like one amount for corporate clients and another amount for small businesses.
 Big companies are ready to spend a lot of money on this kind of work.
-They want good output from you and for that they are quite ready to spend a large amount.
-But, if your client is a small businessman / businesswoman or a small organization then you have to keep the price low.
+They want good output from you and for that, they are quite ready to spend a large amount.
+But, if your client is a small businessman/businesswoman or a small organization then you have to keep the price low.
 Small businesses have limited budgets, but they also want good work.
 So, keeping a price that is affordable to these kinds of organizations is very important.
 But whatever price you may charge or whatever type of work you may get always try give out your best.
 Your work should not be based on the price.
 It should never reflect the budget of your client.

 - Locality.
 Another aspect to be taken into mind is the locality or the area that you run your business.
 Quite often we get work from the local area.
-There are lots business owners who don’t have time to go to far places; they look for designers in their own locality.
-Getting their work done from a local designer saves them a lot of time, as they may need to pay visit to the designer more than once.
-So, take care about the locality you are working in.
-If it’s a middle class sort of area then keep your price a little lower and easily affordable to the people in that area.
-But, if you are working in an up market posh area, then never keep the price down.
+There are lots of business owners who don’t have time to go to far places; they look for designers in their own locality.
+Getting their work done by a local designer saves them a lot of time, as they may need to pay a visit to the designer more than once.
+So, take care of the locality you are working in.
+If it’s a middle-class sort of area then keep your price a little lower and easily affordable to the people in that area.
+But, if you are working in an upmarket posh area, then never keep the price down.
 People in this area will surely hesitate to come to you.
-So, if you are working in an up market area your price should also be up market.
+So, if you are working in an upmarket area your price should also be upmarket.

 - Explainable.
 Whatever price you set for your work you should be able to explain the reason behind it.
 Clients will be more willing to pay you if they know the reason behind your price.
 So, think of a good and explainable reason behind your pricing and be ready to explain it to your customer.